Alonem-HG/Alonem-HG/README.md

 # Hi!, my name is Alonso Emmanuel.

 I'm interested in Data Analysis.
 Currently, I am improving my skills in data analysis with Python and machine learning.
-Improving my skills in data analysis.

 You can take a look at my project.